 TGC reviews media that is not suitable for everyone.
 To help readers make wise viewing decisions, we recommend reading Should I Watch This? and checking out a content guide, such as this one for Nomadland.

-If you listen closely, you’ll hear the Christmas carol “What Child Is This?” at the beginning and ending of Nomadland, a film bookended by Christmastime, narrating a year in the life of one nomadic woman, Fern (Frances McDormand).
+If you listen closely, you’ll hear the Christmas carol “What Child Is This?” at the beginning of Nomadland, a film bookended by Christmastime, narrating a year in the life of one nomadic woman, Fern (Frances McDormand).
 I’ve been thinking about why director Chloé Zhao included this passing nod to Christ.
 Just to musically signal our temporal placement in the Christmas season?
 Probably.
 But I also think the song subtly frames the film in theological terms, as a spiritual meditation on humanity’s longing for eternity in a world haunted by death and decay.

 On one level Nomadland—which I named the best film of 2020—is a deeply American story of frontier wandering and open range freedom.
 It’s a scenic portrait of the American mythos, in the spirit of Steinbeck’s Travels with Charley, Kerouac’s On the Road, or countless Western films.
 But in the hands of its Chinese-American female director and talented lead actress, Nomadland takes on a more universal perspective.